rylincoln/developer.fulcrumapp.com/_data-events/reference.md

 ### [SETINTERVAL](/data-events/reference/setinterval/)

-Repeatedly calls a function with a fixed time delay between each call
+Repeatedly calls a function with a fixed time delay between each call.

 ### [SETLABEL](/data-events/reference/setlabel/)